Alefanfi/SABD/README.md

 This project uses the Spark engine to analyze the data taken from the github repository of vaccinations in Italy against Covid 19 ([covid19-opendata-vaccini](https://github.com/italia/covid19-opendata-vaccini)).

 ## Requirements
-This project uses docker and docker-compose to instantiate the HDFS, Spark and Nifi containers.
+This project uses docker and docker-compose to instantiate the HDFS, Spark, Nifi and Redis containers.

 #### Docker links :
 * [docker download](https://www.docker.com/products/docker-desktop)